-Customers expect a successful sales experience and excellent support before and after the sale.
-While sales teams concentrate primarily on acquiring new customers, customer service teams ensure these customers remain satisfied.
+Customers expect a smooth buying experience and reliable support before and after the purchase.
+While sales teams focus on converting prospects, customer service teams ensure customers receive ongoing value after the purchase.

-Sales refers to selling goods or services to clients.
+Sales refer to selling goods or services to customers.
 Usually, the goal of sales teams is to close transactions, meet the targets, and increase the sales of the company.

 On the other hand, customer service means the assistance a customer receives even before, during, and after a purchase.

-It usually involves solving consumer issues, answering their question, and further with them to build up good relationships and confirm customer satisfaction.
+It usually involves answering their questions and following up to build strong relationships and improve customer satisfaction.

 However, there are essential differences that set them apart: